nmaterise/tcap/README.md

       dc bias points
     - It takes about 7 minutes on my workstation to run this calculation, it may take more or less time to run on your system
+    - Run Evaluate on the Global Evaluation labeled Admittance Matrix to update the data before exporting the Y matrix to file
     - To export the Y matrix data and the charge concentrations, use the Export tab at the bottom of the left-hand-side column
     - After exporting the data, the `i` entries in the file